Why Life Skills Training Is Crucial To Addiction Recovery

 - Improved decision-making skills

-A study in the Journal of Studies on Alcohol and Drugs found that alcoholics who develop basic life skills markedly improve their quality of life.
+A study in the Journal of Studies on Alcohol and Drugs found that alcoholics who develop necessary life skills markedly enhance their quality of life.
 Life skills are essential steps on the road towards long-term sobriety.

 Learning to Handle Basic Daily Responsibilities